 Figure 4: Basic Timeline SmartArt graphic selected

-- This will add the selected graphic to the slide, as shown in Figure 5, below.
-Notice the Text Pane, shown highlighted in red within Figure 5.
+- This action will add the selected graphic to the slide, as shown in Figure 5, below.
+Notice the Text Pane, as shown highlighted in red within Figure 5.

 Figure 5: Basic Timeline SmartArt graphic added on the slide

-- Within the Text Pane type in or paste the text you want to add within the SmartArt graphic.
-You can also type in the text, straight within the shapes in the SmartArt graphic.
+- Within the Text Pane, type in or paste text you want to add within the SmartArt graphic.
+You can also type in text within the shapes in the SmartArt graphic.
 Figure 6, below, shows text added within the Basic Timeline graphic.

 Figure 6: Text added within the Basic Timeline SmartArt graphic

 - Is there no Text Pane visible, as shown in Figure 7, below?

 - The Text Pane is not visible because you need to take the following two steps to bring it up:

 - First, select your SmartArt graphic, if it not selected.